 Release date: August 2008

 Another book to help with loneliness is written by John Cacioppo and William Patrick, this book talks about how by employing neuropsychology in a social context, a person experiences loneliness and depression.
-They talk about how loneliness impacts our daily social and personal lives, disrupts our thoughts and behavior.
+They talk about how loneliness impacts our daily social and personal lives and disrupts our thoughts and behavior.
 Let this book on loneliness help you combat loneliness.

 “Top-notch science writing: stimulating and useful information conveyed in accessible prose.” – Kirkus Starred Review